eduardlorente/GymTron/README.md

 # GymTron

 GymTron is a cross-platform mobile application built with .NET MAUI.
 It follows a Domain-Driven Design (DDD) approach and Clean Architecture principles to ensure a maintainable and scalable codebase.
+This project is created to "play" with dotnet MAUI and try some arquitectures.
+It's not a project por professional usage.

 ## Features